xcart/xcart-docs/_pages/devs_en/how-to_articles/how_to_add_google_adwords_conversion_tracking_code_to_thank_you_for_your_order_page.md

 This article describes how to add Google Adwords Conversion Tracking code to X-Cart's order confirmation page ("Thank you for your order" page).

-{% note info %}
-Please be aware that you can set up Facebook Pixel without custom programming by using the addon [Facebook Ads and Instagram Ads](https://market.x-cart.com/addons/facebook-e-commerce.html)
-{% endnote%}

 ## Step-by-step guide